kousen/TestingGroovyScripts/README.txt

 The test class runs all three scripts and shows that they work.
 See the blog post at http://kousenit.wordpress.com/2011/02/24/testing-groovy-scripts/ for details.

+UPDATE: Based on advice from Guillaume Laforge, updated the tests to set the out variable on the binding, rather than change System.out.